翻譯進度

 3}

 When a subscription is past due, you should instruct the user to update their payment information.
-You may configure how past due subscriptions are handled in your Paddle subscription settings.

-If you would like subscriptions to still be considered active when they are past_due, you may use the keepPastDueSubscriptionsActive method provided by Cashier.
+If you would like subscriptions to still be considered valid when they are past_due, you may use the keepPastDueSubscriptionsActive method provided by Cashier.
 Typically, this method should be called in the register method of your AppServiceProvider:

 1use Laravel\Paddle\Cashier;